Crime Stoppers: 3 people wanted for felonies

 WANTED FOR FELONIES (pictured from left to right):

-Isaias Aguilera Ovalle is a Hispanic male.
-He is 36 years old.
-He stands at 5’6″ and weighs 155 pounds.
-Ovalle has black hair and brown eyes.
-He has a Felony Warrant for a probation violation out of Lansing.
+Steven John Smith is a white male.
+He is 49 years old.
+He is 6’0″ and weighs 260 pounds.
+Smith has brown hair and blue eyes.
+He has a Felony Warrant for fraud out of Charlotte.

-*** IN CUSTODY *** Clarence Demetrius Street is a black male.
-He is 36 years old.
-He stands at 6’0″ and weighs about 180 pounds.
-Street has black hair and brown eyes.
-He has a Felony Warrant for criminal sexual conduct out of Lansing.
+Kameron Kay File is a white female.
+She is 28 years old.
+She is 5’6″ and weighs about 185 pounds.
+File has black hair and blue eyes.
+She has a Felony Warrant for Assault out of Lansing.

-Tajah Rose Smith is a black female.
-She is 20 years old.
-She is 5’0″ and weighs about 157 pounds.
-She has black hair and brown eyes.
-Smith has a Felony Warrant for receiving stolen property out of Lansing.
+Kamrin David Benson is a black male.
+He is 34 years old.
+He is 6’2″ and weighs about 185 pounds.
+He has black hair and brown eyes.
+Benson has a Felony Warrant for Burglary out of Lansing.